How to file a South Dakota annual report

 South Dakota's fee structure is simple, but you'll pay different amounts based on your entity type and filing method.
 Filing online saves you money for most business types and gets you immediate confirmation.

-Online Corporations / LLCs / LLPs $50 Immediate approval
+Online Corporations / LLCs / LLPs $55 Immediate confirmation

-Paper/Mail Nonprofits / Cooperatives $65 No added paper fee
+Paper/Mail Nonprofits / Cooperatives $25 Includes $15 paper processing fee

 All fees are non-refundable once the Secretary of State processes your submission.
 South Dakota offers expedited processing for an additional $50 fee.
 Current figures are available in the state's official fee schedule.